 Over the next few weeks, these working groups will continue to work on proposals regarding housing, mobility, economic activities, connectivity, security, environment, water, and social policies.

 With regard to access to housing, socialist positions have addressed the need for a change in the current regulations to put an end to the problems caused by illegal tourist rentals.
 Above all, it has been noticed need to review the current Law on Urban Leases and the Balearic Tourist Law, a line of work that the Socialists have already begun.
 The boost to the promotion of public rental housing will be the other main subject of socialist policies.

 With regard to land matters, the Socialist Federation of Ibiza points out as main objectives to reduce building on rural land and avoid the construction of large houses, protect woodland areas and limit the construction of segregation to family and hereditary reasons.

-The ESF also aims to seek a rational and traditional use of the territory, allowing people rooted in it to maintain their hereditary rights, while avoiding urban speculation and environmental degradation and landscape of the island.
+The ESF also aims to seek a rational and traditional use of the territory, allowing people rooted in it to maintain their hereditary rights, while avoiding urban speculation and environmental degradation, and the landscape of the island.

-“With these precepts we protect the territory, we limit speculation and guarantee the right of the ibicencan families to allow to build for their children a house of reasonable sizes wherever this would be possible.” have concluded the socialists of Ibiza.
+“With these precepts, we protect the territory, we limit speculation, and guarantee the right of the ibicencan families to allow to build for their children a house of reasonable sizes wherever this would be possible.” concluded the socialists of Ibiza.